Dave Boy Green: Green vs. Palomino

 On 14 June 1977, Green challenged Carlos Palomino for the WBC welterweight title at Empire Pool.
 Fortunes swayed with Green digging deep, his left eye closing, but Palomino boxed superbly to win by a left-hook knockout in the 11th round.
 It was the first time Green had been floored as a professional.
 After his loss, Green's next bout was against Andy Price, beating him on points.

 European welterweight champion

 On 23 January 1979, Green challenged Henry Rhiney for the European welterweight title.
 It was an all-British fight with all the tickets sold.
 The bout started at a terrific pace both men going toe-to-toe.
-A solid right to the head of Rhiney led Mr. Nathan to stop the fight, making Green a dual European Champion, and the first Englishman to do so since Ted Lewis in 1920.
+A solid right to the head of Rhiney in the fifth round led the referee, Sid Nathan, to stop the fight, making Green a dual European Champion, and the first Englishman to do so since Ted Lewis in 1920.

 On 28 June 1979, Green defended his European welterweight title against Dane Jørgen Hansen.
 Green knocked Hansen down in the second round, but the Dane fought on, knocking Green down twice in the third, and forcing the referee to stop the bout.
 Being a true sportsman Green applauded Hansen when the belt was presented.